 This is when you are very busy and you squeeze a lot of activity into a short period of time, only to hit a wall, leaving you “out of action” until you start to feel better.
 This is a common problem for people with persistent pain and or fatigue.
 Boom and bust activity patterns tend to result in a “negative spiral” which overtime can make you feel more fatigued or cause more pain for a given level of activity.
 Addressing boom and bust is an important part of rehabilitation and involves learning how to spread your activity over a week and take regular short breaks – easier said than done!

 Can you increase the amount of exercise you do?

 Often symptoms limit how much and the type of exercise that is possible.
-However if you are able to exercise moderately it can have many benefits.
-In fact a study has shown that regular walking exercise can improve FNS – particularly in people who have more mild physical disability .
+However, if you are able to exercise moderately it can have many benefits, such as improving strength, endurance and mood.
+In fact, a study has shown that regular walking exercise can improve FND – particularly in people who have more mild physical disability .
 It is important that exercise is started slowly and increased by only small amounts at a time to avoid complications such as excessive fatigue or pain.